ndouellette/writing.evbogue.com/src/documents/stream.md

+March 19 2013 | Two bath day at the schoolhouse

 March 18 2013 | Yoga to the People!
 Daifuku!
 Snow!
-It's the perfect New York day.
+It's the perfect New York day

 March 17 2013 | Today I won at Uno for the first time